groue/GRMustache/README.md

 	          [section renderObject:context]] // link text comes from the natural rendering of the inner section });

+The block takes two arguments:

-- `section` is an object which represent the rendered section.
+- `section` is an object which represents the rendered section.
 - `context` is the current rendering context.

 The `[section renderObject:context]` expression evaluates to the rendering of the section with the given context.